 After the Administrative Reforms of 1973, it was decided to organize a Common Training Programme (CTP) for all fresh entrants to various Central Superior Services (renamed as Occupational Groups).
 The Civil Service Academy and the Finance Services Academy were merged for this purpose.
 The merged institution was renamed the Academy for Administrative Training (AAT).
 This name was changed to Civil Services Academy by the President of Pakistan during his visit to the Academy on 1st November 1981.

-All aspects of Common Training Programme, including the academic component, are handled by the CTP Wing headed by Director (CTP) at Walton Campus, who is assisted by Additional Directors, Deputy Directors and other aides.
+All aspects of Common Training Programme, including the academic component, are handled by the CTP Wing headed by Director (CTP) at Walton Campus, who is assisted by Chief Instructors, Additional Directors, Deputy Directors and other aides.